 Best value multi-room system for sound quality

-The first of these is one of the newer and least well-known entrants into the multi-room market: Audio Pro.
-We're big fans of the Swedish company's individual wireless speakers (which have picked up plenty of What Hi-Fi?
-Awards), so we aren't too surprised a multi-room system made from their superb speakers - Addon C3, Addon C5 and Addon C10 - sounds great.
+The first of these is a newly-crowned What Hi-Fi?
+Award-winner and relatively newbie in the multi-room market: Audio Pro.
+We're big fans of the Swedish company's individual wireless speakers (which have separately picked up plenty of Awards), so we aren't too surprised a multi-room system made from their superb speakers - Addon C3, Addon C5 and Addon C10 - sounds great.
 What surprises us more is how its musicality is unrivalled by anything else at a similar price - or even, in some cases, quite a lot more.

 Such is the appeal of Audio Pro's expressive, nuanced and precise performance, we prefer it - in pure sound quality terms - over the more established Sonos and Bluesound systems.
 Audio Pro's simple app can be a little buggy (and isn't anywhere near as fully featured as Sonos's, granted) and the system doesn't support hi-res, but if pure musical enjoyment is your priority, this multi-room system is currently unbeatable.

 Best multi-room system for hi-res audio

 The first genuine threat to Sonos was Bluesound, whose key hook of high-resolution audio support made it our preferred multi-room system for years (as multiple Awards trophies attest).
 Its wide range of products (which includes wireless speakers, streamer, amplifier and soundbar) and rich, punchy sound made this pricey system worth investing in.
 But that was before Audio Pro came into the picture with its superior sound for less money.

 Now in its third iteration, Bluesound is a solid-sounding system despite losing its fifth star, with an improved BluOS app that makes daily use a breeze.
 If you have deep pockets and a library full of hi-res music, it's worth a punt.